College Green, Dublin: Architecture

 Chichester House was constructed by Arthur Chichester, 1st Baron Chichester in the early 17th century.
 It was subsequently adapted for the Irish Parliament around 1670, and replaced by a new Parliament House in 1729, designed by Edward Lovett Pearce.
 It was later enlarged by James Gandon in 1787 and Edward Parke between 1804 and 1808.
 The site is now the Bank of Ireland.

 Daly's Club, a gambling house and club founded by Patrick Daly in 1750, moved to the space on College Green between Foster Place and Anglesea Street at numbers 2–5 in 1769.
-It closed in 1823 and the centre portion is now taken up by shops.
+It closed in 1823.
+The buildings were renovated in 1870, with two additional stories added.
+The centre portion is now taken up by shops.

 Number 6-8 was formerly the site of the Jury's Hotel.
-It opened in 1839 as a commercial lodging house, and was rebuilt in 1859 and 1882.
+It opened in 1839 as a commercial lodging house and was rebuilt in 1859 and 1882.
 The premises was sold when Jury's relocated to Ballsbridge.
 The contents were auctioned, with the ornate mahogany bar sold to a buyer in Zurich.
 The site was bought by Patrick Gallagher in July 1979, who demolished the hotel in 1980 and built a granite-clad office block designed by Burke-Kennedy Doyle and Partners in its place, which was used by Telecom Éireann.
 The remodelled building now forms part of the Central Plaza development by Hines.

 The Ulster Bank headquarters on College Green was built in the late 1970s.
 Despite objections from groups like the Dublin Civic Group, a collection of mostly Victorian buildings which faced onto College Green, Suffolk Street and Church Lane were demolished in 1976 to make way for the new development.
 The high-domed Victorian façade on College Green was kept, but the interior was entirely remodelled.

 Guinness Mahon moved from South Frederick Street to numbers 16–17 in 1854.
 The current building was constructed in 1931 by G&T Crampton for the Bank.
 The Bank subsequently moved to St Stephen's Green.

 Politics

-College Green is commemorated in Francis Wheatley's painting Dublin Volunteers on College Green, which shows the Irish Volunteers demonstrating for independence on 4 November 1779.
+College Green is commemorated in Francis Wheatley's painting The Dublin Volunteers on College Green, which shows the Irish Volunteers demonstrating for legislative independence on 4 November 1779.

-Bill Clinton, the President of the United States visited Dublin in December 1995 and gave speech in College Green to 80,000 people.
+Bill Clinton, the President of the United States visited Dublin in December 1995 and gave a speech in College Green to 80,000 people.
 In May 2011, President Barack Obama gave a speech at College Green in front of 100,000.
 During the speech, he praised Ireland for its economic opportunities, and said he was proud of his Moneygall heritage.